Russia

 Russia’s invasion of Ukraine continues.
 The situation is unpredictable and could escalate without warning.
 Stay alert and follow the advice of local authorities.

 Russia has heightened security measures in place.
 Security measures are set by local authorities and will differ between regions.
-Security measures could be introduced at short notice.
-This could include curfews, restrictions on movements and public gatherings and seizure of private property.
+Additional security measures can be introduced at short notice, especially in those areas close to border regions.
+This could include curfews, restrictions on movement and public gatherings, searches or seizure of private property and increased monitoring of communications.

-If the authorities suspect you of engaging and supporting activities contrary to Russian law, even if activities took place outside Russia, you may be subject to:
+If the authorities suspect you of engaging or supporting activities contrary to Russian law, even if activities took place outside Russia, you may be:

 Activities could include: